EntilZha/docker-workshop/README.md

 * Add a volume at `/web`, this will be explained later
 * Set the entrypoint of the container to be `docker-entrypoint.sh`

-You may find the reference at [docker.com](https://docs.docker.com/reference/builder/) useful.
-Below is a list of the directives required to do the above with short descriptions.
-* FROM: specifies which image should be used as a base
-* ENV: sets environment variables
-* ADD: copy file from the host to the container
-* WORKDIR: change the current directory
-* RUN: execute the given command
-* EXPOSE: expose port on container to outside world
-* VOLUME: add a volume which the host can mount onto
-* ENTRYPOINT: set the container's entrypoint command

 Next up, lets try to build and run the application container.
 It is highly recommended to use the `--help` flag on the docker cli.
 It is a simple and concise way